netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 -   [Linux eBPF monitoring with Netdata](https://www.netdata.cloud/blog/linux-ebpf-monitoring-with-netdata/)

 The scenarios described above are just the beginning when it comes to troubleshooting with eBPF metrics.
-We're excited to explore othes and see what our community dreams up.
+We're excited to explore others and see what our community dreams up.
 If you have other use cases, whether simulated or real-world, we'd love to hear them: [info@netdata.cloud](mailto:info@netdata.cloud).

 Happy troubleshooting!